 Loading

-The original text has since been adapted and first published on this page at www.eautarcie.org : 2010-10-25
+The original text has been adapted and translated by André Leguerrier.
+First published on this page at www.eautarcie.org : 2010-10-25

 CURRICULUM VITAE